 a.
 The City of Rochelle shall determine the staffing requirements for each shift.
 The City has made an administrative decision to maintain 4 full-time certificated staff members, comprised of three (3) full-time firefighters and one (1) lieutenant, per shift.
 This decision may be modified mid-term at the discretion of the City, but before doing so the City shall provide written notice to the Union of any intended change and will, upon request, schedule a meeting to discuss the change with the Union and to hear and consider the Union’s response and proposed alternatives.
 Absent emergency, the City will not implement any change in fewer that fourteen (14) calendar days from the date notice is given, or longer if mutually agreed by the parties.

-If the City decides to implement a change in the existing administrative practice [i.e. not maintain four (4) full-time certificated staff members], the City acknowledges that the Union’s agreed variance from SB 834 allowing the use of non-certificated persons described in this Article is a “permissive” subject of bargaining and as such shall lapse coincident with the City’s action to implement its change in the administrative practice.
+If the City decides to implement a change in the existing administrative practice [i.e. not maintain four (4) full-time certificated staff members or use an officer other than a lieutenant], the City acknowledges that the Union’s agreed variance from SB 834 allowing the use of non-certificated persons described in this Article is a “permissive” subject of bargaining and as such shall lapse coincident with the City’s action to implement its change in the administrative practice.
 In such event the requirements of SB 834 shall be reinstated without prejudice to the union’s rights to enforcement prospectively.

 b.
 Up to two (2) slots of the four (4) full-time firefighters on any given shift shall be available to allow for scheduling vacations, Garcia Days, and other contractually scheduled time off (i.e. sick time, personal days, compensatory time).
 The scheduling of such time off for full-time employees shall be carried out in accordance with applicable procedures otherwise provided for in this Agreement.